Rostbratwurst/ml-agents/docs/ML-Agents-Overview.md

 significantly more sample-efficient, often requiring 5-10 times less samples to learn the same task as PPO.
 However, SAC tends to require more model updates.
 SAC is a good choice for heavier or slower environments (about 0.1 seconds per step or more).
 SAC is also a "maximum entropy" algorithm, and enables exploration in an intrinsic way.
 Read more about maximum entropy RL [here](https://bair.berkeley.edu/blog/2017/10/06/soft-q-learning/).

+#### Curiosity for Sparse-reward Environments

+In environments where the agent receives rare or infrequent rewards (i.e. sparse-reward), an agent may never receive a reward signal on which to bootstrap its training process.
+This is the first training method that takes advantage of intrinsic rewards to help the agent explore when extrinsic rewards are sparse.

+The `curiosity` Reward Signal enables the Intrinsic Curiosity Module.
+This is an implementation of the approach described in
+[Curiosity-driven Exploration by Self-supervised Prediction(https://arxiv.org/abs/1705.05363).
+It trains two networks:
+* an inverse model, which takes the current and next observation of the agent, encodes them, and uses the encoding to predict the action that was taken between the observations
+* a forward model, which takes the encoded current observation and action, and predicts the next encoded observation.

+The loss of the forward model (the difference between the predicted and actual encoded observations) is used as the intrinsic reward, so the more surprised the model is, the larger the reward will be.

+For more information, see our dedicated [blog post on the Curiosity module](https://blogs.unity3d.com/2018/06/26/solving-sparse-reward-tasks-with-curiosity/).

 ### Imitation Learning